 After that, all you have to do is send your deposit and you’ll be getting ready to go in no time!

-So now you’re all set!
+You’ve followed this gap year planner, and now you’re all set!
 Your application is accepted, your financial aid is in place, your country is selected, and all you have to do is go on your gap year adventure.
-While you are planning for the trip of your life, there may be some other things that you will have to do to get completely ready.
+You’ve gone from “how do I plan my gap year?” to “I can’t wait to go!”
+Throughout this waiting and planning phase, there may be some other things that you will want to do to get completely ready.

 First, you will want to start learning the primary language of your destination.
 As mentioned, you do not have to know any of the language before you apply, but if you take a gap year with Global Citizen Year, we will send you Rosetta Stone so that you can start learning the basics in the summer before you go.
 And then during your first couple of months abroad you will have intensive language training, followed by weekly tutoring.
 One of the best things about a gap year is the opportunity it gives you to learn a language while fully integrated with those who speak it natively.